-Close your window cover or ask your neighbor to if you don't like heights.
+Close your window cover or ask your neighbour to if you don't like heights.

 Wear a hat.
 It is scientifically proven that the simple act of wearing a cozy hat can relieve mental insecurity and make you feel more at ease.

 Bring something that makes you happy or comforts you.
-This might include a favorite small plush animal or maybe some kind of comfort food to indulge yourself in.
+This might include a favourite small plush animal or maybe some kind of comfort food to indulge yourself in.